needle-mirror/com.unity.sequences/Documentation~/sequence-assets-window.md

 ### Editing a Sequence Asset or Variant

-To edit a Sequence Asset or a Sequence Asset Variant, double-click on it.
+To edit a Sequence Asset or Sequence Asset Variant, right-click on it and select **Open**.

 This opens the corresponding Prefab or Prefab Variant in isolation in the Scene view so that you can edit its content.